keltia/fetiche-rs/fetch-sac/README.md

 These are used in Surveillance work in the Aeronautical world to represent a given (and large) zone from which a given surveillance record has been issued when using the [Asterix] specifications.

-This thing is, this list of **not** available in any usable format and you are supposed to just read the web page.
+This thing is, this list of **not** available in any usable format, and you are supposed to just read the web page.
 This is for me clearly unacceptable in 2023 and getting the list in various formats like [JSON] or even [CSV]  is desirable.

 ## Installation